 Recent and current work in the field of elderly care includes:

 - Development of an Elderly Falls and Fracture Reduction Strategy (across 3 CCGs and a population of circa 1 million);

 - Development of quality and contract standards for nursing homes across 2 CCGs;

-- Currently leading a review of the events leading to the closure of Tawel Fan ward in December 2013 and a review of the current Governance arrangements in Older People’s Mental Health in Betsi Cadwaldr University Health Board.
+- Recently published an extensive Governance review (July 2018) of the events leading to the closure of Tawel Fan ward in December 2013 and a review of the current Governance arrangements in Older People’s Mental Health in Betsi Cadwaldr University Health Board;

 Other recent work includes: